The Daily Life of the Immortal King: Season 2

 When the shadow assassin had been dealt with and Wang Ling's plan to live a normal life might work, a new global threat appears and he is the only one able to save the world.

 Season 3

 After the second demon invasion has been dealt with.
 A new family appears, Kyuumiya family, a group of Yakuza.
 This season revolves around the exorcist family's attempt to obtain demons and use them to control the world.

 Season 4

 To be able to see the true Heaven, practitioners utilize all available resources to achieve the Three thousand ways of heaven.
 In search of one of the Three Thousand ways of heaven, "High Level Swordsmanship", modern swordsman Yi Jianchuan and his younger brother, Evil Sword God Chen Nanxuan, went in different directions.
 Wang Ling was concerned with which heavenly path to follow today to have a tranquil daily life, while the rest of the world was concerned with how to maintain the heavenly path.

+Season 5

+A donghua web series adaptation premiered on its video sharing service Bilibili on 18 January 2020, with its most recent season releasing its final episode on 25 February 2024.
+A fifth season premiered on 14 December 2025.